Email marketing is still an essential element of any business.

 - Pipedrive (native MailChimp integration)

-From the 28 CRMs I discussed in my above-mentioned article, 24 (roughly 86%) can be integrated with MailChimp either natively or via Zapier or another API integration bridge tool.
+Of the 28 CRMs I discussed above, 24 (roughly 86%) can be integrated with MailChimp natively or via Zapier or another API integration bridge tool.

-Being able to integrate MailChimp in that many CRMs tailored to the real estate industry is a good sign, and makes this email marketing provider generally a good fit for real estate professionals.
+Integrating MailChimp in that many CRMs tailored to the real estate industry is a good sign and makes this email marketing provider generally a good fit for real estate professionals.

-However, you may want to keep in mind that some of the mentioned CRMs already have their own email marketing feature, albeit sometimes with limitations.
+However, you may want to remember that some of the mentioned CRMs already have their own email marketing feature, albeit sometimes with limitations.

-These limitations are often related to advanced email marketing automation logic, where MailChimp can be a good add-on to fill this gap.
+These limitations are often related to advanced email marketing automation logic, where MailChimp can be an excellent add-on to fill this gap.

 For basic email marketing, it can be a bit redundant to additionally integrate MailChimp with a CRM platform that offers the same email marketing functionality.

-Another option is to add a MailChimp form to the sidebar, footer, or any other place on your real estate website.
+Another option is adding a MailChimp form to your real estate website’s sidebar, footer, or any other place.

-MailChimp’s audience dashboard features clickable sections that allow you to launch campaigns based on the data it provides you.
+MailChimp’s audience dashboard features clickable sections allowing you to launch campaigns based on the data it provides.

 So, the audience dashboard is directly interwoven with the segmentation feature.

-For example, if you send a mix of new property listings to your audience and you find out that a majority clicked on properties in the price range between 250k and 350k, you could create a new segment and then send only property listings in this price range to this new segment in the future.
+For example, send a mix of new property listings to your audience, and you find out that most clicked on properties in the price range between 250k and 350k.
+You could create a new segment and then send only property listings in this price range to this new segment in the future.